TruncatedDinoSour/armour/doc/pDB-1.md

 -   the database entries hash is verified before trying to parse the entries
 -   the database entries are validated ( their hashes ) before trying to use them

+## randomness

+randomness is not pseudo-random, the randomness must be cryptographically secure, for example `secrets.SystemRandom().randbytes(10)` would generate 10 cryptographically secure bytes

+## hashing

+-   algorithmic hashing
+    -   uses ur selected algorithm as the base
+    -   returns the hash
+-   secure hashing
+    -   uses ur selected algorithm as the base
+    -   generates a random `hash_salt_len` byte salt, for more entropy and uniqueness of a hash
+    -   pbkdf2 + hmac using the generated salt as the generated salt and the password of the database as the password and the database salt
+    -   prepends the salt to the final hash, so we know what salt to use when comparing hashes

 ## crypto

 -   ( custom ) rc4 ( insecure ) encryption
+    -   generates `hash_salt_len` random bytes
-    -   appends 32 random bytes to the data ( not in the loop ), to introduce more entropy
+    -   prepends 10 random bytes to the data, to introduce more entropy
-    -   encrypts using rc4 with the key being derived from securely hashing `32 randomly generates bytes + password + salt` using the most secure ( hash_id=0 ) hashing algorithm, to not leak the pw or salt as rc4 is insecure
+    -   encrypts using rc4 with the key being derived from securely hashing `password + salt` using the most secure ( hash_id=0 ) hashing algorithm, to not leak the pw or salt as rc4 is insecure
     -   process is repeated `isec_crypto_passes` passes, for multiple encryption which should increase the security more
     -   **note** that rc4 is not a secure algorithm and its only used because its fast and isnt as insecure as xor encryption,